-Witch Familiars, Spirit Guardians and Demons
+Bad Company?
+Witch Familiars, Spirit Guardians, and Demons

 The folklore of the wicked witch and her diabolical animal familiar is a well-known and often repeated tale.
 When the seasons change and the nights get long it’s not uncommon to see images and symbols of a dark-cloaked witch with an evil black cat or toad at her side.
 This is a fantastic archetype of magic users wielding control over nature and animals, but it’s a far cry from the beliefs that started it all.

-Most people conjure up thoughts of the witch with cat or toad when speaking of familiars.
-In the days of widespread persecution of witches in Europe and North America during the Medieval and Early Modern periods, women accused of magic use and witchcraft were assumed to have a familiar, most often in the form of cats, dogs, owls, mice, newts or toads.
+Most people conjure up thoughts of the witch with a cat or toad when speaking of familiars.
+In the days of widespread persecution of witches in Europe and North America during the Medieval and Early Modern periods, women accused of magic use and witchcraft were assumed to have a familiar, most often in the form of cats, dogs, owls, mice, newts, or toads.
 These servants to witches were considered low-ranking demons, or even fairies.

 “During the Salem witch trials, there is little account of the practice of animal familiars, although one man was charged with encouraging a dog to attack by way of magical means.
 The dog, interestingly enough, was tried, convicted, and hanged.”
 Patti Wigington reveals in About Religion .

 A late-sixteenth-century illustration of a witch feeding her familiars from England.
-A number of historians believe that the familiar spirit is a pre-Christian idea. ( public domain )
+A number of historians believe that the familiar spirit is a pre-Christian idea.
+(Public Domain)

 PaganLore writes that beyond the infamous witch trials, familiars “helped diagnose illnesses and the sources of bewitchment and were used for divining and finding lost objects and treasures.
 Magicians conjured them in rituals, then locked then in bottles, rings and stones.
 They sometimes sold them as charms, claiming the spirits would ensure success in gambling, love, business or whatever the customer wanted.
 This sort of familiar was technically not illegal; England’s Witchcraft Act of 1604 prohibited only evil and wicked spirits.”

 Because of the assumed dangerous nature of the familiars, many animals were massacred, especially cats.
 These killings resulted in a tragic situation.
-In the middle of the 14th century Black Death was ravaging Europe.
-Some scholars suggest the huge reduction in cat numbers allowed rat and rodent populations to boom, in turn increasing the amount of plague-carrying fleas, and ultimately leading to the near-decimation of the human population.
+In the middle of the 14th century the Black Death was ravaging Europe.
+Some scholars suggest the huge reduction in cat numbers allowed rat and rodent populations to boom, in turn increasing the number of plague-carrying fleas, and ultimately leading to the near-decimation of the human population.

 In ancient Rome, a tutelary, or spirit guardian, was a protector of a household or nation, or even of simple farms or storehouses.
-Classical Greek philosopher Socrates spoke of a personal spirit or daimon who guided his conscience, stopping him from making rash mistakes or foolish decisions.
+Classical Greek philosopher Socrates spoke of a personal spirit or daimon who he said guided his conscience, stopping him from making rash mistakes or foolish decisions.

 Power animals are featured prominently in Native American mythology.
 These helpers fall within the spirit realm, and are believed to assist the Shaman when called upon.
 Native beliefs hold that totem animals – animal symbols which reflect certain qualities or characteristics – serve as guides and guardian spirits of both the physical and spiritual worlds.

 Totem animals, or familiars, can be found in societies around the globe, including Africa, Asia, Australia, Eastern and Western Europe, and more.

-Illustration depicting a man with his totem animals (totemtalk)
+Illustration depicting a man with his totem animals. (totemtalk)

 Neo-Pagans and those of the Wicca religion believe in the power of companion animals, or familiars.
-Historically the familiars were described as low-ranking demons, but modern ‘witches’ (practicing Wiccans or Pagans) see them as creatures sensitive to psychic vibrations, extra-sensory perception and magic, and they’re used as magical helpers.
+Historically familiars were described as low-ranking demons, but modern ‘witches’ (practicing Wiccans or Pagans) see them as creatures sensitive to psychic vibrations, extra-sensory perception, and magic, and they’re used as magical helpers.
 It’s believed they can sense and warn of the presence of evil magic.